home-assistant/developers.home-assistant/docs/asyncio_working_with_async.md

     return f"Hello {target}!"
 ```

+**Warning:** be careful with this!
+If the async function uses executor jobs, it can lead to a deadlock.

 ## Calling sync functions from async

 If you are running inside an async context, it might sometimes be necessary to call a sync function.
 Do this like this: